isomerpages/moe-corporationpri/_cca/Visual & Performing Arts/Chinese Dance.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Chinese dance CCA aims to nurture our members into passionate dancers
-and responsible leaders who learns to appreciate the Chinese culture through the different forms of Chinese dance.
-Our Chinese dancers put in many hours of hard work and achieved outstanding results.
-They exemplified the school values of endurance and responsibility.
-Our talented dancers were also invited to various external performances allowing them to gain precious experiences.</p>
+and responsible leaders who learn to appreciate the Chinese culture through the different forms of Chinese dance.
+Our Chinese dancers have put in many hours of hard work and achieved outstanding results.
+They have also exemplified the school values of endurance and responsibility.
+Our talented dancers were invited to various external performances allowing them to gain precious experiences.</p>
 </td>
 </tr>